Boondi Raita

 Curd is a great probiotic and helps to improve our gut activity and treat upset stomachs.
 It is calcium-rich and is believed to keep your bones and teeth stronger.
 Helps to lose weight and is overall boosting your health and creating a strong immunity against day-to-day disease.

 I am a person who loves curd to the core since I was a kid.
-I can eat it on its own or just finish it with some roti, I do not need any bhaji or anything alongside.
-The only condition is it should not be sour.
-I cannot eat sour curd and it is best to use them in kadhi :D.
+I can eat it on its own or just finish it with some roti; I do not need any bhaji or anything alongside.
+The only condition is that it should not be sour.
+I cannot eat sour curd, and it is best to use it in kadhi.

 Making Yogurt at home